-- Gather and condition all waveforms that the Burst group decides to inject during a run. - Work closely with the LIGO hardware team to succeed in injecting broadband (-high frequency) core collapse supernove signals using the photon calibrator that should circumvent the actuators saturation issue observed when applying a force directly to a Fabry-Perot cavity entry mirror. - Detector characterization: Almost all GW transient searches benefit from data quality information provided by the detectors' experts.
+- Gather and condition all waveforms that the Burst group decides to inject during a run. - Work closely with the LIGO hardware team to perform and record hardware injections.

+Detector characterization: Almost all GW transient searches benefit from data quality information provided by the detectors' experts.
 That especially includes the findings of the LSC and Virgo detector characterization groups to identify and understand the origin of the non stationary noise sources.
-The ability to estimate the significance of candidates at least the level of $3-\sigma$ requires to remove the main noise artefacts from the data.
-Safe data quality vetoes (data quality flags stored in DQsegDB and auxiliary channels based vetoes) are used by burst searches to remove a large fraction of noise outliers that pass multiple interformeter coincidence and coherence tests.
-The search leaders and search DQ liaisons must work with detector characterization Burst experts to define the most efficient list of vetoes.
+Safe data quality vetoes are used by burst searches to remove a large fraction of noise outliers.
+The search leaders and search data quality liaisons must work with detector characterization Burst experts to define the most efficient list of vetoes.

-- Provide a regularly updated and customized list of data quality flags and hVeto and UPV vetoes for each Burst search. - Provide feedback regularly to the burst and detector characterization groups.
+- Provide a regularly updated and customized list of data quality flags and vetoes for each familly of Burst searches. - Provide regularly feedback to the Burst and detector characterization groups.